sheerun/home/README.md

   - `br` is `git branch`
   - `dc` is `git diff --cached`
   - `amend` is `git commit -C HEAD --amend`
+- All aliases just work when you use `sudo`

 ## Anti-features